Subbuteo Tribute Website.

 Paul Lamond were the distributors for the United Kingdom and Ireland, and were the first range to launch.
 However, they were not very successful in getting their product into toy shops, and the range was pretty low profile.
 Despite this, a good number of teams were produced, and the official kits were updated frequently until about 2015.

 3005 Team Edition (2012).

 The box set is of course the centre-piece of any Subbuteo range.
 Go to my focus on the 2012 Subbuteo Team Edition for a full review of this product.
 This was the original box set produced for Paul Lamond.
-This was later replaced by the International playset shown below.
+This was later replaced by the International Playset shown below.

 PLG3005: International Playset (2015).

 This set was launched in 2015 to replace the 2012 Team Edition, and used the same reference number in the range.
 Once again it is a no-thrills full edition of the game.
 This time the teams are simply all red, and all white, and lack the shirt numbers of the earlier Paul Lamond edition.
 The set also lacks the plastic insert, with the teams being supplied loose in bags.
 The box is a thinner cardboard, and everything seems cheaper.
 Comparing the set to the previous version, the pitch is a really thin material.
 It is still usable, but it is not as nice.
 Sadly, all the later editions have this thin pitch.
 The colour A4 rule sheet has been replaced by a black and white A5 edition.
 The goal nets are a stiff plastic, and look worse.

 PLG3365: UEFA Champions League Edition (2016).